gilbertrec/GameOfLifeMPI/BoardDiary.md

 for this reason we chose one of the first two techniques.

-And now ,which of the following two, columns or rows?
+And now, which of the following two, columns or rows?

 We have to consider first the size of the matrix, Let's consider S a matrix of dimension n*m